 A Guide to Dental Risk Management

 Dental risk management is a strategy for detecting and identifying avoiding potential hazards that could harm patients.
-It helps dentists in providing better patient care and maintaining a professional reputation.
-Every practicing dentist will benefit from this dental risk management guide as it reduces the likelihood of dental malpractice lawsuits.
+Furthermore, it helps dentists in providing better patient care and maintaining a professional reputation.
+In addition, every practicing dentist will benefit from this dental risk management guide as it reduces the likelihood of dental malpractice lawsuits.

 Dental Risk Management Strategies

 Identifying and avoiding dental services that expose you to major legal dangers is one method to reduce your risk.
-What you can do for patients has its limits.
-Refusing to treat patients who are beyond your scope of practice reduces the chances of malpractice.
+Furthermore, what you can do for patients has its limits.
+Moreover, refusing to treat patients who are beyond your scope of practice reduces the chances of malpractice.

 How to avoid dental liabilities: